jc578271/vfio_fedora/README.md

 ### Starting the VM
 1. Click the "Start" button (play icon)
-2. When Windows installation begins:
+2. After Windows installation done:
-   - Click "Explore" in the Windows installer
+   - Open this pc
    - Navigate to the CD Drive
    - Select "virtio-win-gt-x64" for 64-bit Windows
    - Install the required VirtIO drivers